PaulMelloy/cercospoRa/README.md

 # Assume NA rainfall entries = 0 rain
 bris[is.na(rain), rain := 0]

-# format weather so it is recognised by the model
+# format weather data so it is recognised by the model
 # specify column names in data for each of the variables
 # see ?format_weather
 bris_formated <- format_weather(